-According to the U.S. Bureau of Labor Statistics, some machining jobs will experience a slower-than-average growth rate in the coming years, but workers who pursue training above entry-level requirements should still be able to find jobs that pay well.
+The U.S. Bureau of Labor Statistics predicts that some machining jobs will grow at a slower-than-average rate in the upcoming years, but those who pursue training beyond the requirements for entry-level positions should still be able to find well-paying employment.

 Job growth for machinery mechanics and maintenance workers is expected to be 19 percent, which is about average for all occupations.
 And these jobs pay well — in 2010, machinery mechanics earned about $44,000 per year, or $21 per hour.
 Maintenance workers earned about $38,000 per year.